 Still not sure which Eyebrows or Eyes are right for you.
 That’s okay.
 Take a look at my Photos Page.
 There will be a description under each photo of what technique was used.
 You can also find my work on my FaceBook, and Google Pages.

 I want to have my lips done.
 Are there any special precautions?

 Something else regarding the Lip Procedure.
-I hear day in and day out from clients, “Oh my friend said her lip procedure was horribly painful…” Well honestly, only part of this can be true.
-When completed by the wrong and inexperienced hands, the lip procedure can be very uncomfortable.
+I hear day in and day out from clients, “Oh my friend said her lip procedure was horribly painful…” Well honestly, only part of this is be true.
+When completed by the wrong and inexperienced hands, the lip procedure can be very uncomfortable, if not extremely.
 I do many, many lip procedures, (including my own) and as long as you follow my pre-care instructions, you’ll be fine.
 I KNOW just how to numb the lip tissue.
 I don’t cut corners to save money, and everything I use is high-end/top of the line.
-Because of my background and experience level, I know how to pack in the maximum amount of pigment in the shortest amount of time.
+Because of my background and experience level, I know how to pack in the maximum amount of pigment in the shortest amount of time without causing trauma.
 That’s why my clients are NOT swollen when they leave.
 And, I can honestly say that 75% of my clients fall asleep during their procedures.
 All (who follow directions) comment, “That didn’t hurt at all!”
 My clients walk out of my office looking great enough to go out to lunch.
 Swelling doesn’t occur until later that evening or the following morning.
 So if you’re scared about having your lips done, DON’T be.
 Lips are wonderful!
 I LOVE doing them and the results are beautiful results.
 Even better…my clients are happy clients for years.